 In the evolving environment of the new GST regime it is envisioned that the GST Suvidha Providers concept is going to play a very important and strategic role.
 It is the endeavour of the GSTN to build the GSP ecosystem, ensure its success by putting in place an open, transparent and participative framework for capable and motivated enterprises and entrepreneurs.

-It is expected that the GSPs shall provide the tax payers with all services pertaining to GST compliance, in addition to maintaining their individual business ledgers (sales ledger and purchase ledger) and other value added services around the same.
+It is expected that the GSPs shall provide the taxpayers with all services pertaining to GST compliance, in addition to maintaining their individual business ledgers (sales ledger and purchase ledger) and other value added services around the same.
 Another important service expected from GSPs is the automatic reconciliation of purchases made and entered in the purchase register and data downloaded in the form of GSTR-2 from the GST portal.
-In addition, there will be sector-specific or trade specific needs which the GSPs are expected to fulfil.
+In addition, there will be sector-specific or trade specific needs which the GSPs are expected to fulfill.

-The tax payer's convenience will be a key in the success of the GST regime.
-The tax payer should have a choice to use third party applications which can provide varied interfaces on desktops, laptops and mobiles and can connect with GST System.
+The taxpayer's convenience will be a key in the success of the GST regime.
+The taxpayer should have a choice to use third party applications which can provide varied interfaces on desktops, laptops, and mobiles and can connect with GST System.
 The GSP developed applications will connect with the GST system via secure GST system APIs.
 Most of the GST system functionalities related to GST compliance requirements shall be available to the GSP through APIs.
-GSPs may use GST APIs and enrich and enhance the tax payer's experience.
+GSPs may use GST APIs and enrich and enhance the taxpayer's experience.